Cooling is crucial for optimum performance, especially where forced induction is concerned. So let’s take a closer look at how to keep your car cool!

 A lower pressure drop is good news all round, especially for a turbo, as it means the turbo doesn’t have to work as hard to produce the same boost pressure entering the engine.
 Water radiators and oil coolers also suffer from pressure drop and while the end result may not be as noticeable to the driver as increased turbo lag and lower boost pressures, it can be even more detrimental.
 The oil/water pump will have to work harder to force the fluid through the cooler, which can lead to cavitation with potentially fatal consequences for an engine.

 Brakes are another part of a car that get very hot, and failure to control this heat can result in poor performance – in the worst cases no brakes at all, so it’s worth paying attention to while you solve how to keep your car cool!
 By their very nature, brake pads biting onto a brake disc will cause friction, and friction causes heat.
 In many road applications the factory setup will be fine, but if we then start to use those brakes harder and more frequently, that heat build up can’t dissipate quickly enough and things start to overheat.
 This will cause brake fade, and in really bad cases can actually cause the brake fluid to boil and result in no brakes at all!

-You could remedy this with complex water-cooled brake calipers are certainly an option, but they’re incredibly expensive and complex to install, so are only really used in top-end motorsport applications.
+You could remedy this with complex water-cooled brake calipers, but they’re incredibly expensive and complex to install.
+As such, you’ll only tend to see them in top-end motorsport applications.
 For most enthusiastic drivers and track day fans, simple ducting to improve airflow to the brakes is sufficient to keep everything under control.
 Many modern cars have similar brake ducting as standard, but it’s relatively cheap and easy to install to cars that don’t.
 Want to learn more?
 Check out our full brake cooling guide.